ztzeng/data-science-interview-questions-and-answers/README.md

 [Understanding the Bias-Variance Tradeoff](http://scott.fortmann-roe.com/docs/BiasVariance.html)

 ## 10. What if the classes are imbalanced?
 What if there are more than 2 groups?
-Binary classification involves classifying the data into two groups, e.g. whether or not a customer buys a particular product or not (Yes/No), based on independent variables such as gender, age, location etc.

 As the target variable is not continuous, binary classification model predicts the probability of a target variable to be Yes/No. To evaluate such a model, a metric called the confusion matrix is used, also called the classification or co-incidence matrix.
 With the help of a confusion matrix, we can calculate important performance measures:
 * True Positive Rate (TPR) or Recall or Sensitivity = TP / (TP + FN)